Mithras44/Airbnb_analysis/README.md

 ## 6_Borough_Analysis.ipynb

-This notebook aggregated the data for each borough and join it to data from the Mayor of London for each borough and creates regression models and geogrpahic plots.
+This notebook aggregated the data for each borough and join it to data from the Mayor of London for each borough and creates regression models and geographic plots.

 ## 7_Data_Modeling.ipynb